 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-1 Public Meeting Minorities Three Public Forums None
+1 Public Meeting Minorities Three Public Forums and None None

-and Stakeholder

-Persons with Focus Group sessions
+Stakeholder Focus Group

-disabilities were held on January
+Persons with sessions were held on at

-6th and 7th, 2015 at

-Non- the Valdosta
+disabilities the Valdosta Community

-targeted/broad Community

-community Development

-Division Offices, 300
+Development Division

-Residents of Public North Lee Street,
+Non- Offices, 300 North Lee

-and Assisted Valdosta, Georgia
+targeted/broad Street, Valdosta, Georgia

-Housing 31601.
+community 31601.
 Supplemental

 interviews were

-conducted with and
+Residents of Public conducted with and

-information and
+and Assisted information and input

-input received from

-various City
+Housing received from various City

 Departments and

 Divisions, Chamber of

-Commerce and Board
+Commerce and Board of

-of Realtors

-representatives,
+Realtors representatives,

-social and public
+social and public service

-service organization,

-community,
+organization, community,

-professional and
+professional and industry

-industry

-representatives to
+representatives to obtain

-Consolidated F lan obtain in \%A\daa&3 \$T#A 14

-OMB Control No: 2506-0117 (exp.
-07/31/2015) from those unable to
+information from those

-attend the sessions.
+unable to attend the

+sessions.

 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-2 Survey Minorities An on-line survey was
+2 Survey Minorities An on-line survey was None None

-provided through the
+provided through the City

-Persons with City of Valdosta Web
+Persons with of Valdosta Web Site, and

-disabilities Site, and consultation

-with public and
+disabilities consultation with public

-Non- private agencies and
+and private agencies and

-targeted/broad organizations to
+Non- organizations to capture

-community capture public input

-as to the priority
+targeted/broad public input as to the

-Residents of Public needs for the next
+community priority needs for the next

+five years.

+Residents of Public

-and Assisted five years.
+and Assisted

 Housing

-3 Newspaper Ad Minorities A public meeting
+3 Newspaper Ad Minorities A public meeting notice None None

-notice was published
+was published in the local

-Persons with in the local
+Persons with newspaper.

-disabilities newspaper.
+disabilities

 Non-

 targeted/broad

 community

 Residents of Public

 and Assisted

 Housing

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-response/attendance comments received not accepted applicable)

-4 Commence Nainauitiaa Attendees for the and reasons
+4 Survey Minorities Attendees for the Focus None None

-4 Survey Minorities

-Focus Groups and
+Groups and Public Forums

-Persons with Public Forums were
+Persons with were gathered through

-disabilities gathered through

-invitations sent to
+disabilities invitations sent to select

-Non- select resident and
+resident and community

-targeted/broad community leaders,

-community organizations,
+Non- leaders, organizations,

-industry

-Residents of Public professionals and
+targeted/broad industry professionals and

-and Assisted public officials and a
+community public officials and a public

-Housing public meeting notice
+meeting notice published

-published in the local
+Residents of Public in the local newspaper.
+At

-newspaper.
-At each

-Focus Group and
+and Assisted each Focus Group and

-Public Forum, general
+Housing Public Forum, general

 issues related to the

 housing market,

-neighborhoods

-conditions,
+neighborhoods conditions,

-community

-development needs
+community development

-and concerns
+needs and concerns

-pertaining to barriers
+pertaining to barriers to

-to affordable housing
+affordable housing in

-in Valdosta were
+Valdosta were discussed.

-discussed.
-The format

-also included
+The format also included

-Consolidated F lan discussio MALDE COSETA 16

-OMB Control No: 2506-0117 (exp.
-07/31/2015) communitiesâ¿¿
+discussions of the

+communities' priority

-priority needs for the
+needs for the next five

-next five years and
+years and their priorities

+for funding for the next

+program year.

+Consolidated VALDOSTA • 16